yongsookimlab/Whole_Mouse_Brain_3D_Cell_Counting_Pipeline/README.md

     - Examples of labels (minimum of three for counting code, with Label 3 segmenting your cells of interest):
       - Label 1: empty background
       - Label 2: brain tissue background
-      - Label 3: signal of interest for segmentation
+      - Label 3: signal of interest for segmentation (can be cells or projection fibers)
       - Label 4: (optional) signal #2, extraneous fibers, etc
 6. Click on the **Live Update** button to let the ML training of drawn labels update on the imaged TIFs.
      - Note: Unclick **Live Update** when navigating around image and drawing additional labels because the program can lag.